vgno/ssehub/README.md

 # Event format

 Currently we support POST and RabbitMQ fanout queue as input source.
-For POST you can restrict access on per ip/subnet basis with the restrictPublish configuration directive.
+For POST you can restrict access on ip/subnet basis with the restrictPublish configuration directive.
 You can do this both globally in the default section of the config or per channel basis.

 Events should be sent in the following format: